 Students may withhold disclosure of public information by filing a written request

-with the Student Services Center.
-All other information in student records is considered
+with Student Services.
+All other information in student records is considered private

-private and not open to the public without written student consent.
-Only the following
+and not open to the public without written student consent.
+Only the following individuals,

 Otero Junior College officials; state or federal education authorities; officials evaluating application for financial aid; state and local officials requesting reporting data; organizations conducting studies for educational institutions or agencies; accrediting organizations; parents of dependent students (proof of dependency required); and Veterans Administration staff.